Is French Press Coffee Bad for you?

 4- Eco Friendly: This brewing method doesn’t use electricity (if you are not electric kettles for heating water), so it doesn’t contribute to carbon emissions.
 This brewing method also doesn’t use pods, so it does not have any plastic waste.
 And even if your French Press gets damaged, it’s completely eco-friendly to discard it as they are made of completely BPA-free material.

-5- You Can Use It Anywhere: French Press is a compact and lightweight coffee machine, so you can take it anywhere you want.
+5- You Can Use It Anywhere: French Press is a compact and lightweight coffee machine, so you can take it anywhere.
 It’s best for travelers and backpackers.

 French Press is a healthy drink